ryanbugden/Fit-Glyph-Cells/README.md

 * `0` = Don’t allow my glyph cells to overflow.
 * `0.5` = Allow a half-row to overflow.
 * `2` = Allow two rows to overflow.

+### Max Cell Size

+This is the maximum size you’ll allow the cells to get when fitting.
+For example:

+* `0` = No maximum.
+* `89` = Don’t enlarge to the point where font dimensions show.
+* `99` = Don’t enlarge to the point where layers show.

+> Note: The window will still attempt to resize and fit against the cells.